 Why does Understanding Ammunition Matter?

 Using the wrong ammunition in your firearm is extremely dangerous.
 You must know the proper ammunition for your firearm.
 The owners manual that comes with your firearm will tell you exactly which ammunition is safe for your firearm to shoot and many manufacturers make the manuals available online as well.
 The caliber is stamped on the barrel of your gun.
-Check the bottom of the round where it is stamped to verify the caliber of our ammunition.
+Check the stamp on the bottom of the round to verify the caliber of our ammunition.
 You will also find the caliber noted on the ammunition box.